kvassAI/slate/source/includes/_intro.md

 403 | Forbidden | Your request is trying to access data it has no credentials for 404 | Not Found | The specified resource could not be found 409 | Conflict | There was a conflict with processing your request.
-Try later or change the data being submitted 500 | Internal Server Error | We had a problem with our server.
+Try later or change the data being submitted 500 | Internal Server Error | We are having problems with our server.
 Try again later 503 | Service Unavailable | We're temporarily offline for maintenance.
 Please try again later

 ## Expanding objects